Last updated on March 26th, 2022 at 03:54 pm

 - Lightning, explosion or implosion

 These events can mean a total loss of your property.
-A homeowners insurance covers these risks.
+Homeowners insurance in Germany covers these risks.

 - Storm and hail

-If your roof ever gets damaged by strong winds, a homeowners insurance finances the repair of the old one.
+If your roof ever gets damaged by strong winds, this home insurance n Germany finances the repair of the old one.

 - Tap water leakage